danielgindi/SequelNet/README.md

 If you're using MySql, then there's a `MySqlBackup` class, which can create a full backup of a Database, including shcema and data.
 Yes, I know, it's cool.

-SchemaGeneratorAddIn
+SchemaGenerator
 --------------------

-There's a Visual Studio AddIn, called the "SchemaGeneratorAddIn", which assists in creating the `TableSchema` and a matching `AbstractRecord` based on a simple language which resides in a comment.
+There's a Visual Studio AddIn, called the "SchemaGenerator", which assists in creating the `TableSchema` and a matching `AbstractRecord` based on a simple language which resides in a comment.

-This little tool makes rapid db prototyping easy, and gets you much further in development in significantly less time than when using any other tool known to humanity.
+This little tool makes rapid db prototyping easy, and gets you much further in development in significantly less time than when using any other tool I've used.

-I will soon post here some examples on how to use it.
-(Although there is a full documentation of the syntax in the [Macro Structure.MD](https://github.com/danielgindi/dg.Sql/blob/master/Macro%20Structure.MD) file)
+Full documentation of the syntax in [Macro Structure.MD](https://github.com/danielgindi/SequelNet/blob/master/Macro%20Structure.MD).